DM872/dm872.github.io/index.md

 # You don't need to edit this file, it's empty on purpose.
 # Edit theme's home layout instead if you wanna make some changes
 # See: https://jekyllrb.com/docs/themes/#overriding-theme-defaults
-title: "DM872 - Mathematical Optimization at work""
+title: "DM872 - Mathematical Optimization at work"
 layout: default
 excerpt: "Main Page"
 sitemap: false